wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

-2-digit addition problems are simple enough that, given enough time, users with enough basic arithmetic experience could acheive close to 100% accuracy.
-So, a time limit of 5 seconds (ajustable as configuration) was enforced to ensure that the user would get enough questions wrong.
+A glaring initial problem is that 2-digit addition problems are simple enough that, given enough time, users with basic arithmetic experience can acheive close to 100% accuracy.
+So, a time limit of 5 seconds (ajustable as configuration) was enforced to ensure that the user would get enough questions wrong, and thus make this goal of 80% accuracy at all possible.
 I chose to, for now, not cut off the question when the time runs out - the full time to complete a question could be useful data!
-Instead, I silently marked the question incorrect if it wasn't answered within the time limit.
+Instead, I silently marked the question as "incorrect" if it wasn't answered within the time limit.

-The data for collected questions is structured like this:
+I structured the data collected for answered questions like this:

 <div style="margin-top: 4rem;"></div>